Mavalli Tiffin Rooms: MTR Foods

-MTR Foods was headed by Sadanand Maiya (son of Yagnanarayana Maiya) until it was sold to Orkla, a Norwegian company for US$80 Million in March 2007.
-It produces packaged foods in different ranges - spices, instant mixes, ready-to-eat foods, vermicelli, beverages, ready-to-cook gravies, range of frozen products, papads, pickles, chips, snacks and ice creams.
-After the Kargil War, a lot of changes happened in the packaged ready to eat food segment due to Defence Food Research Laboratory (DFRL).
+MTR Foods was headed by Sadananda Maiya (son of Yagnanarayana Maiya) until it was sold to Orkla, a Norwegian company for US$80 Million in March 2007.
+It produces packaged foods in different ranges - spices, instant mixes, ready-to-eat foods, vermicelli, beverages, ready-to-cook gravies, a range of frozen products, papads, pickles, chips, snacks and ice creams.
+After the Kargil War, a lot of changes happened in the packaged ready-to-eat food segment due to Defence Food Research Laboratory (DFRL).
 It bought the packaging technology from the same DFRL in Mysore and there are no preservatives added to the food while packaging.
 MTR is the first Indian processed foods company to be Hazard analysis and critical control points (HACCP)-certified, a standard of food safety and hygiene.
 It has also sponsored magic shows and theatre performances and given free samples to the audience, as a means of demonstrating their products.
 MTR Foods created a frozen dosa, which can be heated and eaten right away.
-MTR Food products are sold online and exported to the countries in the Persian Gulf, United States, and United Kingdom.
+MTR Food products are sold online and exported to the countries in the Persian Gulf, the United States, and the United Kingdom.